 Shop men’s 1920s style shoes:

 1920s Men’s Upper Class Suit / Gangster/ Bootlegger Suit

 Shoes: Now you can bring out your two tone shoes.
 Wingtips, saddle shoes, or cap toes with brown and cream patterns.
 Black and white is less common.
-Otherwise a solid pair of black or brown wingtips will look dapper worn with a pair of white spats too.
+Otherwise, a solid pair of black or brown wingtips will look dapper when worn with a pair of white spats, too.

 More 1920s style men’s suits

 In the summer, for upper class men, white was the color to be seen in.
 White or ivory was worn at garden parties, summer house parties and at outdoor sporting events.

 Suit: A white or ivory linen suit is nice and cool in summer.
 We found this white dinner jacket less prone to wrinkling than pure linen.
 A white dress shirt and summery gold tie complete this easy look on the left.

 On the right we used a pink shirt and an “Art Deco” print grey tie.
 Pink was a bold new color that many trendy men were wearing (including the Great Gatsby).

 Hat: Again, straw hats are a must in spring and summer.
 Here we used our straw boater again.
 Good Panamas are quite expensive.
 We have gone through a few cheap ones fast.
 Don’t skimp if you can afford it.